fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

-A violation of the rule is still not sufficient to demonstrate that illegal discrimination has occurred - a causal link between the statistic and alleged discrimination must still be shown, and the court would examine the particulars of each case.
+A violation of the rule is still not sufficient to demonstrate that illegal discrimination has occurred - a causal link between the statistic and alleged discrimination must still be shown, and the (US) court would examine the particulars of each case.
 For an example of the subtleties involved, see
 `Ricci v.
 Stefano <https://en.wikipedia.org/wiki/Ricci_v._DeStefano>`_ which resulted from an attempt to 'correct' for disparate impact.